Premier Squash League

 Nottingham-born Lewis is the current Assistant Coach of the University of Nottingham squad after spending 5 seasons as Assistant Coach for the Yale University programme in Connecticut.
 He turned professional in 2007 with a career-high ranking of #91 in 2013.

-Adam is in his first year of a physiotherapy degree at the University of Nottingham and will compete for the Men's 1st team in British Universities & Colleges Sport (BUCS) competition.
+Adam is a current University of Nottingham Scholar and competes for the Men's 1st team in British Universities & Colleges Sport (BUCS).
 Before taking time out for an injury, Adam held a career-high ranking of #105 and reached the semi-finals of the British U23 Open in January 2016.
+This summer he was selected to represent Great Britain at World University Championship Squash (WUCS) where he won team gold.

 Matt competes for the Men's 1st team at the University of Nottingham and won British Universities & Colleges Sport (BUCS) team silver in 2016-17.Studying for an Economics degree, Matt is a current UoN sports scholar and represented Team GB at the 2016 World University Games in Malaysia.